-19. A preliminary stock assessment using CASAL was first presented during the 2013 meeting of the Working Group on Fish Stock Assessment (WG-FSA) (WG-FSA-13/05).

-20. WG-FSA-16/52 presented an updated stock assessment of D. eleginoides at Crozet Islands (Subarea 58.6 inside the French EEZ).
-Outputs from a series of model runs were considered which included, inter alia, estimates of whale depredation and new von Bertalanffy growth parameters estimated from Kerguelen age data.
-The Working Group congratulated the authors on the continued development of the model and noted that the recommendations arising from WG-FSA-15 had been incorporated in the current assessment model.
+- 19. A preliminary stock assessment using CASAL was first presented during the 2013 meeting of the Working Group on Fish Stock Assessment (WG-FSA) (WG-FSA-13/05). - 20.
+WG-FSA-17/59 presented an updated stock assessment of D. eleginoides at Crozet Islands (Subarea 58.6 inside the French EEZ).
+Outputs from a series of model runs were considered which included updated depredation rates and tag-shedding estimates.